esquinas/docker-magento19/README.md

   db-data:
 ```

-Then use `docker-compose up -d` to start MySQL and Magento server.
+Then use `./start.sh` to start MySQL and Magento server.
+Follow instructions.

+Use `./logs.sh` to watch the logs from all containers.

+Use `./stop.sh` to stop containers without removing them.

+Use `./remove.sh` to stop and remove containers, network and images.

 ## Magento sample data